-At the Civic Forum, attendees cataloged the strengths and challenges of the region and then used these to develop regional opportunities.
+At the Civic Forum, attendees were asked to catalog the strengths and weaknesses of the region and then used these to develop regional opportunities.
 These strengths and weaknesses were frequently revisited as the planning process continued and many of the noted opportunities can be found within the goals of each subgroup.